Black hole microstates from the worldsheet: Discussion

 As we mentioned in the Introduction, one of the motivations of our systematic analysis was the possibility of finding new backgrounds.
 Although our uniqueness proof means that the set of models we analysed does not have more general backgrounds than the JMaRT family, we have exhibited a novel sub-family of two-charge non-BPS NS5-P backgrounds that arise from a non-trivial limit, see Eqs.~\eqref{MetricandBnewNS5P} and \eqref{defsnewNS5P}.
 We observed that in the core of the solutions but away from the fivebrane source, the solutions involve a $\mathbb{Z}_{\m}$ orbifold singularity.
 To our knowledge, these solutions have not appeared before in the literature.

 We expect that our results will be useful in analysing generalisations of the models studied here, either by changing the currents being gauged to include non-Cartan generators of the non-Abelian factors of the upstairs group, or by changing the upstairs group, or both.
-Our systematic approach should enable such generalisations to be investigated in a similar way.
+Our systematic approach should enable generalisations to be investigated in a similar way.
+For instance, there are multi-centre non-BPS generalizations of the JMaRT family~\cite{Bena:2015drs,Bena:2016dbw,Bossard:2017vii}.

 Besides this, within the models considered in this work there remain several unanswered questions.
 For instance, since we have control over these theories exactly in $\alpha'$, there are many interesting correlation functions that can be computed.
 We intend to report an analysis of such correlators in the near future.